Register a Company

-  When you hold a business license for as a mobile mechanic, you'll need to make sure you adhere to Australian Consumer Law alongside other legal requirements.
-If you're not sure where to start, don't worry, there are plenty of legal services and professionals out there to give you a helping hand.
+When you hold a business licence as a mobile mechanic, you'll need to make sure you adhere to Australian Consumer Law alongside other legal requirements.
+If you're not sure where to start, don't worry.
+There are plenty of legal services and professionals out there to give you a helping hand.

 You may not need to spend thousands of dollars on a lawyer to help you set up all of the legal stuff for your business, but you're likely to need to spend some money to make sure it's all done correctly.

 Let's take a look at some of the more important legal documents you'll typically need for your business:

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 Mobile mechanics often charge by the hour and add a standardised call-out fee onto the price.
 On average, mobile mechanics charge between about $70 and $100 per hour.
 This doesn't include the cost of any additional parts that they need to buy for a repair or to complete a job.

 Both your location and your experience can impact how you price your services.
 To make sure you don't price yourself out of the market, carry out some research into other mobile mechanics in your area.
 Find out what they charge for certain services and price your services accordingly.